Shreyansh Jain

 Note:-

 There are two ways, either we merge main onto feature or feature onto main.
-In some cases, when we have push access to the main branch, we don't create PR, we merge feature into the main directly.
+In some cases, when we have push access to the main branch, we don't create PR, we merge feature branch into the main directly.
 In such case we do git merge main feature.
 The working tree in this case looks like the one below:-

 Untitled Diagram.drawio (3).png